Monitoring Survey Previous Project: Cleveland Row, London

 THS Concepts was appointed by Stoneforce Ltd to undertake weekly monitoring surveys of the property whilst the construction work was being undertaken.
 Due to the scale of the works the monitoring scope included other properties in the nearby area.
 Utilising a cherry picker we started by fixing our targets to the walls of the properties at various heights to give us the best possible understanding of the potential movement.

 Following the initial set-up, our experienced surveyor David Regan returned to the project on a weekly basis to re-survey in the locations of these targets.
 The survey was undertaken using our Leica TS15 1-second instrument, renown for its high accuracy and reliability.
-The weekly survey and subsequent reports demonstrated the minor movements both vertically and horizontally that naturally occur with this level of construction work.
+Our weekly survey and subsequent reports demonstrated the minor movements both vertically and horizontally that naturally occur with this level of construction work.
 The weekly movement reports and graphs clearly demonstrated the extent of the movement and how it is looking over time.

 Interested in our Monitoring surveys?